Table of Contents

 check_ps is added which runs every two minutes and monitors daemon activity.

-start_cron will also read the cron_jobs
+start_cron will also read the cron_jobs NVRAM setting which is a

 newline separated list of crontab style entries.
 When start_cron runs, it

-reads the lines from cron_jobs
+reads the lines from cron_jobs and writes them to

-.
+/tmp/cron.d/cron_jobs.
 As of DD-WRT v24 SP1, start_cron attempts to copy

-cron.d style files from /tmp/mycron.d/
+cron.d style files from /tmp/mycron.d/, /jffs/mycron.d/, and /mmc/mycron.d/ to

-, but a bug in the code prevents it. cron also will read
+/tmp/cron.d/, but a bug in the code prevents it. cron also will read

-when it starts, however, unlike /tmp/cron.d/
+/tmp/crontab when it starts, however, unlike /tmp/cron.d/, /tmp/crontab is

 persistent across cron restarts (NOT system restarts), so it is possible to

-stop cron, change /tmp/crontab
+stop cron, change /tmp/crontab, and restart cron.

-cron reads the contents of /tmp/cron.d/*
+cron reads the contents of /tmp/cron.d/* and /tmp/crontab once and only once

 when cron starts.
 If you modify the files, delete files, or add files, they